-Attribute Description Identifier [] One or more identifiers for the Production Location.
-At least one of these should be resolvable within the production environment; others might point to sources with more information.
+Attribute Description point to sources with more information.
 This may be different from the Identifier of the referenced Utility Location.
-Description Any details that might be useful in the course of production. → Location See the detailed definition of Location in Part 9: Utilities Custom Data Anything that is application or workflow dependent that can't be otherwise expressed in the Ontology or needs to be present in a particular format. → Context Context around the Production Location, e.g. C→ Production Scene [] The Production Scene in which this Production Location is used.
+Description Any details that might be useful in the course of production. \rightarrow Location See the detailed definition of Location in Part 9: Utilities Custom Data Anything that is application or workflow dependent that can't be otherwise expressed in the Ontology or needs to be present in a particular format. \rightarrow Context Context around the Production Location, e.g. C→ Production Scene [] The Production Scene in which this Production Location is used.